octoenergy/terraform-cloud-client/README.md

   --message MESSAGE, -m MESSAGE
                         The message to be associated with this run

-Put your API token in the TERRAFORM_ENTERPRISE_TOKEN environment variable
+Put your API token in the TERRAFORM_CLOUD_TOKEN environment variable
 ```

 So for example: